 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with an approved sweetener, this salad would be perfect for most low-carb diets or for any phase of The South Beach Diet.
-I’d probably eat this as a main-dish salad, but you could also serve with something like Spicy Grilled Eggplant and Zucchini Salad with Thai Flavors or Spicy Grilled Eggplant with Red Pepper, Parsley, and Mint.
+As long as it’s made with an approved sweetener, this salad would be perfect for low-carb or Keto diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: